-CLIPPING: Any action where a player uses their body to make contact at or below an opponent's knees.
+CLIPPING: Any action where a player uses their body to make contact below an opponent's hips.

 COACH: The person primarily responsible for directing and guiding the actions of their team.
 Along with the Manager, they are responsible for the conduct of their players in the arena, before, during, and after the game.